ungive/discord-music-presence/documentation/troubleshooting.md

 which makes it impossible to determine the source.
 Support for browsers will arrive
 [in a future update](https://github.com/ungive/discord-music-presence/issues/5).

+For now you can try [WebCatalog](https://webcatalog.io) to install a website as a desktop application.
+This is known to work quite well with some websites.
+If the player is not detected, please read the "If your media player is still not detected" section below.

 ## The player is detected, but still no status